Home of the original IBM PC emulator for browsers.

 to the end of a track.

 However, that wasn’t the end of the story.
-A second problem occurred when IO.SYS
+A second problem occurs when IO.SYS

-examined the Master Boot Record (MBR) and DOS boot sector.
-The code would honor the MBR partition type and boot sector BPB values only if the OEM signature in the BPB contained the string “3.1” or greater.
-Otherwise, it would fall back to the assumption that any disk with only 32680 (0x7FA8) or fewer sectors must be using a 12-bit FAT, 4K clusters, 512 directory entries, etc.
+examines the Master Boot Record (MBR) and DOS boot sector.
+DOS versions 3.10 and higher honor the MBR partition type and boot sector BPB values only if the OEM signature in the BPB contains the string “3.1” or greater.
+Otherwise, they fall back to the assumption that any disk with only 32680 (0x7FA8) or fewer sectors must be using a 12-bit FAT, 4K clusters, 512 directory entries, etc.

 So, pc.js